NCAR/SWM_documentation/docs/swm_repository_tour.md

 ## High Level Overview
 The [SWM](https://github.com/NCAR/SWM) repository is organized on the top level by the language that the mini-app is written in.
 There are versions of the mini-app written in C, Fortran, Python, AMRex, and Julia (NOTE: WE MAY DROP THE JULIA VERSION SOON).

-In most cases there are multiple versions of the mini-app written in that language.
-If so the language directory, SWM/swm_{c, fortran, python, amrex, etc...}, contains subdirectories for the different versions of the mini-app written in that language.
+Eash of those directories contain multiple versions of the mini-app written in that language.
+The language directory, SWM/swm_{c, fortran, python, amrex, etc...}, contains subdirectories for the different versions of the mini-app written in that language.
 If there are any files used by multiple versions of the mini-app written in the same language then they are contained in a common directory.

 For example, there are two versions of the mini-app written in the C programming language.
 One version only uses C and the other uses C with OpenACC directives for loop parallelization.
 There are also some files shared among both versions.
 In this case the directory structure is as follows: